memoio/memo-gitbook/docs/memo-aiagent/introduction.md

 * How an Agent submits / verifies Attestations
 * How an Agent accesses DA
 * How an Agent performs payments (together with x402)
-* How an Agent accesses Storage or a TEE
+* How an Agent accesses MEMO Storage or a TEE

 EIP-8004 builds a standardized SDK & framework for the entire MEMO AIAGENT stack, letting developers use one API surface to create: